syncfusion-content/windowsforms-docs/WindowsForms/Classic/AutoComplete/Datasource.md

 ---
 layout: post
-title: Multi Columns | WindowsForms | Syncfusion
+title: Datasource in Windows Forms xptoolbar control | Syncfusion
-description: Multi Columns
+description: Learn about Datasource support in Syncfusion Windows Forms ComboBoxAutoComplete(Classic) control and more details.
 platform: WindowsForms
 control: ComboBoxAutoComplete
 documentation: ug
 ---

-# Datasource
+# Datasource in Windows Forms ComboBoxAutoComplete(Classic)

 The following steps sets a DataView as the DataSource of ComboBoxAutoComplete.